5011 Sexual Harassment of District Staff Prohibited

 - Sexual demands where submission or rejection is a factor in a work or other school-related decision affecting an individual.

 A “hostile environment” for an employee is created where the unwanted conduct is sufficiently severe or pervasive to create a work environment that a reasonable person would consider intimidating, hostile, or abusive.
-The more severe the conduct, the less need there is to demonstrate a repetitive series of incidents.
-A single or isolated incident of sexual harassment may create a hostile environment if the incident is sufficiently severe, violent, or egregious.

 Investigation and Response

-If the district knows, or reasonably should know, that sexual harassment has created a hostile environment, it will promptly investigate to determine what occurred and take appropriate steps to resolve the situation.
+If the district knows, or reasonably should know, that sexual harassment has created a hostile environment, the district will promptly investigate to determine what occurred and take appropriate steps to resolve the situation.
 If an investigation reveals that sexual harassment has created a hostile environment, the district will take prompt and effective steps reasonably calculated to end the sexual harassment, eliminate the hostile environment, prevent its recurrence and, as appropriate, remedy its effects.
 The district will take prompt, equitable, and remedial action within its authority every time a report, complaint, and grievance alleging sexual harassment comes to the attention of the district, either formally or informally.

 Allegations of criminal misconduct will be reported to law enforcement and suspected child abuse will be reported to law enforcement or Child Protective Services.
 Regardless of whether the misconduct is reported to law enforcement, school staff will promptly investigate to determine what occurred and take appropriate steps to resolve the situation to the extent that such investigation does not interfere with an ongoing criminal investigation.
 A criminal investigation does not relieve the district of its independent obligation to investigate and resolve sexual harassment.